Triumph TR6 Trophy: Unit construction, before oil-in-frame models

 For 1967, the TR6 received some engine changes.
 Compression was raised to 9:1. and Bonneville exhaust valves and camshaft were adopted, resulting in a 5-bhp increase.
 This year was the beginning of the shift to unified threads.
-The TR6C got twin high pipes on the left side.
+The TR6C now got twin high pipes on the left side.

 The twin leading shoe brake was adopted in 1968.
 This year had the introduction of the Amal Concentric carburettor.
 The TR6R was the "Sport" version with low pipes, and the TR6C was the "Trophy Special" with high pipes and folding footpegs.
 The TR6C Trophy Special was built at the request of Triumph's sole US distributor at the time, Johnson Motors in southern California, as a way to target the growing number of desert riders.
 It was fitted with Dunlop Trials Universal block-tread tires and was the model referred to as the "Desert Sled".

 The TR6 and TR6R were renamed Tiger for 1969, leaving the TR6C model with the Trophy name.
 The front brake used a modified actuating lever to avoid snagging of the cable on the front mudguard.
 Other changes included the larger RM21 alternator and twin Windtone horns.
 The signature parcel grid was finally dropped for all models.

 The last year before the 'oil-in-frame' was adopted was 1970.
 The exhausts on the TR6C received the "barbecue grill" heat shields.